Site icon Circuit Ideas for You

 Relay 12V1

-Also T2 works like buffer so it can catch even small signal easily.
+Also, T2 works like buffer so it can catch even small signal easily.

-When small positive signal come to input then T1 start to conduct and it pulls base of T2 to ground.
+But when small positive signal come to input then T1 start to conduct and it pulls base of T2 to ground.

-Because of this T2 start working with help of negative voltage from T1.
+As a result, because of this T2 start working with help of negative voltage from T1.

-T2 is PNP type so it works with negative signal and T1 is NPN type which works with positive signal.
+Furthermore, T2 is PNP type so it works with negative signal and T1 is NPN type which works with positive signal.

 Feedback Working: